Gravitational Waveform and Polarization from Binary Black Hole Inspiral in Dynamical Chern-Simons Gravity: From Generation to Propagation: Frequency-Domain Waveform and ppE parameters

 We rewrite this frequency-domain waveform in terms of ppE parameters,

 where $\tilde{h}(f)$ is the GR waveform. $u\equiv(\pi\mathcal{M}f)^{1/3}$ is another dimensionless frequency, with chirp mass defined as $\mathcal{M}=\nu^{3/5}m$.
 The ppE parameters are

 and

 The dCS theory not only corrects the phase of GWs predicted by GR but also corrects its amplitude.
 This result (\ref{Hf-ppE}) gives the gravitational waveform radiated by the spin-aligned circular-orbits binary BHs in the wave zone, where the effects of cosmological background evolution and parity-violating amplitude birefringence effect are not considered.
 This waveform can be directly used to extract GW signals, estimate the constrain ability of the future GW detector on dCS theory and constrain the dCS theory through the current observation data.
-The same results will be given by a simple formulas, $\alpha_{\rm g}=(2/3)\delta\varpi-(1/2)\delta\Omega$ and $\beta_{\rm g}=(15/64)\delta\Omega$, provided by Ref.\,\cite{Tahura2018}, in which the different result is given, because the tensor-deformation flux is not included.
+The same results will be given by a simple formulas, $\alpha_{\rm g}=(2/3)\delta\varpi-(1/2)\delta\Omega$ and $\beta_{\rm g}=(15/64)\delta\Omega$, provided by Ref.\,\cite{Tahura2018}, in which the consistent result is given.